DannyBruzz/VBA-Macros/README.md

 # VBA-Macros
-Use of VBA scripting to analyse generated stock market data.
+Use of Excel VBA scripting to analyse generated stock market data.